Jahia/html-filtering/README.md

 #### Format Definitions

-The `formatDefinitions` section contains regular expression patterns that can be reused in rules:
+The `formatDefinitions` defines regular expression patterns with a unique name that can be referenced in rules:

 ```yaml
 formatDefinitions: